Silica Cat Litter Killed My Cat

 I had no choice, but to put her down.
 She wanted to eat and had good energy, but her belly was getting all puffy and I could not stand to see her suffer from the pain of it all.

-There was nothing wrong with her other than that and she could have lived so much longer.
+wrong with her other than that and she could have lived so much longer.
 I put her down New Year's Eve and Sevo and I miss her so much.

 Alexis was a special kitty and she was the queen around here.
 Sevo now finally had the best poop he's ever had, thanks to me making sure he gets pumpkin and anything that can make him go, so he never gets blocked up again.